MAKEUP ARTISTRY DIPLOMA PROGRAM

 Classes are 20 hrs per week.

-Program is considered full-time for student loan purposes, but allows students to continue to work while they receive their training.
+The program is considered full-time for student loan purposes but allows students to continue to work while they receive their training.

 Please contact the school for specific start date information.

 Total Course length: 45 weeks (including breaks/holidays)